-Deferred Inflows of Resources decreased \$3.2 million during fiscal 2018, primarily from a decrease of \$2.5 million as deferred transmission funds were expensed and an decrease of \$3.7 million of deferred revenue relating to the Endicott salvage rights contract recognized with the sale of the Project 1 facility, offset by member rate stabilization funds which increased by \$2.7 million, primarily due to a member equity refund of \$1.5 million, contributions of \$2.2 million added by the members, offset by \$1.0 million drawn for member usage and an increase of \$.3 million from current year GASB 68 pension activities.
-Deferred Inflows of Resources increased \$10.8 million during fiscal 2017 as member rate stabilization funds increased by \$4.1 million, primarily due to a member equity refund of \$4.0 million, contributions of \$.4 million added by the members, offset by \$.2 million drawn for member usage, \$.1 million used for capital contributions, an decrease of \$.1 million resulting from current year GASB 68 pension activities, offset by an increase of \$3.1 million for deferred transmission and utilization funds and an increase of \$3.7 million of deferred revenue relating to the Endicott salvage rights contract.
+Deferred Inflows of Resources decreased \$3.9 million during fiscal 2019, primarily due to member rate stabilization funds which decreased by \$3.5 million, due to a member refunds of \$4.1 million, contributions of \$1.1 million added by the members, \$.2 million of interest, offset by \$0.7 million drawn for member usage and a decrease of \$.4 million from current year GASB 68 pension activities.
+Deferred Inflows of Resources decreased \$3.2 million during fiscal 2018, primarily from a decrease of \$2.5 million as deferred transmission funds were expensed and an decrease of \$3.7 million of deferred revenue relating to the Endicott salvage rights contract was recognized with the sale of the Project 1 facility, offset by member rate stabilization funds which increased by \$2.7 million, primarily due to a member equity refund of \$1.5 million, contributions of \$2.2 million added by the members, offset by \$1.0 million drawn for member usage and an increase of \$.3 million from current year GASB 68 pension activities.